 - In the Southern transmission school (Theravada), “Dukkha” (which has a variety of meanings such as suffering, dissatisfaction, etc.) is added to the above to form their Three Dharma Seals (it is added right between #1 and #2 above).
 However this is not completely accurate because it is actually the Three Marks of Existence (in the Pali commentary tradition) and not the Three Dharma Seals.
 Theravada Buddhism understands the seals this way because early in this school’s early history suffering (Dukkha) was part of everything in life according to their interpretation of the Buddha’s teachings (namely, through the theory of the Three Kinds of Suffering).
 Because both the Three Dharma Seals and Three Marks of Existence have “Impermanence” and “Non-Self” in them, they are often confused with each other, but both have different purposes.
 This misunderstanding is unfortunately commonplace due to early translation and transmission of scripture.

 - Mahayana looks at the Three Dharma Seals based on many sutras such as the Samyukta Agama (Sutra 293), Master Zhiyi’s commentary on the Lotus Sutra, and also the Nagarjuna Sutra where the Buddha taught impermanence, nonself, and nirvana as the seals.
 This is because Dukkha is not present in all things, and it is in-fact created as a result of Anicca (impermanence) and Anatta (non-self).
 For example, if we use the example of waves on the ocean…that’s not the true nature of the water, which is to be still instead of having waves.
 We use Anicca and Anatta to create Dukkha in our lives, but Dukkha is not always in our lives or in things.
 Nirvana, however, is always there because it is our true nature not to have Dukkha.
 Teachers such as Ven.
 Master Hsing Yun, Ven.
 Thich Nhat Hanh, and many others follow this version of the seals.
-Dukkha isn’t “eliminated” from the Mahayana view, because Dukkha is always the first part of the Four Noble Truths, which is part of all Buddhist traditions teachings.
+Dukkha is not “eliminated” from the Mahayana view because of these Three Dharma Seals, because Dukkha is always the first part of the Four Noble Truths, which is part of all Buddhist traditions teachings.

 Ven.
 Master Hsing Yung explained: